 As we teach children to read, it’s essential we have a variety of strategies we can use to properly and effectively provide support.
 If you don’t already use them, I hope today’s post has shown you how useful Elkonin Boxes can be and has given you another strategy to add to your teacher toolbox!

-more word work resources
+more phoneme grapheme resources

 –PIN for LATER–